jquery/contribute.jquery.org/pages/style-guide/css.md

 - Use a space after a property name’s colon, do not use a space before the colon.
 - Put a space before `{` in rule declaration.
 - Place the closing brace of a rule declaration on a new line.
-- Put a blank line between rule declarations to make the CSS readable.
+- Have each property declaration within a rule declaration begin on a new line.
 - When listing multiple selectors associated with the same CSS rule, add a new line after each `,`.
 - The only time you should indent selectors is within nested rule declarations, like media queries.
 - CSS rules' properties should be indented by one tab.